+Translating digital capabilities: using affordance theory for a developmental learning model across disciplines

+Associate Professor Fiona Peterson RMIT University

+MAY 2018

-Translating digital capabilities: using affordance theory for a developmental learning model across disciplines Associate Professor Fiona Peterson RMIT University MAY 2018 DIGITAL WORK PRACTICES: WHERE ARE THE JOBS, WHAT ARE THEY, AND HOW PREPARED ARE GRADUATES?
-Australian Technology Network of Universities: Excellence in Learning and Teaching Project ATN Project Leader: A/Professor Fiona Peterson, School of Media & Communication, RMIT University, fiona.peterson@rmit.edu.au Project Partners: RMIT University, Queensland University of Technology, University of Technology Sydney Ethics Approval: CHEAN A 20765-03/17 (RMIT), 1700000520 (QUT), ETH17-1399 (UTS)
+DIGITAL WORK PRACTICES: WHERE ARE THE JOBS, WHAT ARE THEY, AND HOW PREPARED ARE GRADUATES?
+Australian Technology Network of Universities: Excellence in Learning and Teaching Project

+ATN Project Leader: A/Professor Fiona Peterson, School of Media & Communication, RMIT University, fiona.peterson@rmit.edu.au

+Project Partners: RMIT University, Queensland University of Technology, University of Technology Sydney

+Ethics Approval: CHEAN A 20765-03/17 (RMIT), 1700000520 (QUT), ETH17-1399 (UTS)

+ACKNOWLEDGEMENTS

-ACKNOWLEDGEMENTS This report presents the results from Educator Workshops undertaken as part of the project: Digital work practices: where are the jobs, what are they, and how prepared are graduates?
-The project team would like to thank the Educators who participated and provided the written responses referred to in this report.
+This report presents the results from educator workshop feedback on the developmental learning model prototype, undertaken as part of the project: Digital work practices: where are the jobs, what are they, and how prepared are graduates?
+The project team thanks the educator workshop participants, whose insights informed this report.

 Support from the School of Media and Communication at RMIT University is also acknowledged by the Project Leader, Associate Professor Fiona Peterson.